WinterVolume/algorithms/README.md

-Collection of algorithms in c++ worked on as exercises.
+Collection of algorithms in c++ I worked on as exercises.
 Don't judge my c++ to badly